-Age: 72

-Board Committees:

-Audit (Chair),

-Nominating and Corporate Governance,
+Director since: 2009 Age: 73 Board Committees: Audit (Chair), Nominating and Corporate Governance, Risk Oversight

-Risk Oversight

-Background: Stephen G. Kasnet is an independent member and the non-Executive Vice Chairman of our Board of Directors.
+Stephen G. Kasnet is an independent member and the Chairman of our Board of Directors.
 He has been a director of our company since our merger with Capitol Acquisition Corp. ("Capitol") in October of 2009.
-Mr. Kasnet is also a director of Rubicon Ltd. (NZX: RBC), where he is Chairman of the board, and Granite Point Mortgage Trust Inc. (NYSE: GPMT), where he serves on the audit committee.
+Mr. Kasnet serves as a director of Granite Point Mortgage Trust Inc. (NYSE: GPMT), where he is Chairman of the board and the audit committee.
 He served as a director of Silver Bay Realty Trust Corp.
 (NYSE: SBY) from 2012 to 2017, as director and Chairman of Juniper Pharmaceuticals, Inc. (formerly Columbia Laboratories, Inc.)(NASDAQ: JNP) from 2004 to 2015, and was the Chairman of Dartmouth Street Capital LLC, a private investment firm, from 2007 through October 2009.
-He was also the President and Chief Executive Officer of Raymond Property Company LLC, a real estate company, from 2007 through October 2009.
-From 2000 to 2006, he was President and Chief Executive Officer of Harbor Global Company, Ltd., an asset management, natural resources and real estate investment company, and President of PlOglobal, a Russian real estate investment fund.
-From 1995 to 1999, Mr. Kasnet was a director and member of the executive committee of The Bradlev Real Estate Trust.
+He was also the President and Chief Executive Officer of Raymond Property Company, Ltd., an asset management, natural resources and real estate investment company, and President of PlOglobal, a Russian real estate investment fund.
+From 1995 to 2006, Mr. Kasnet was a director and member of the executive committee of The Bradley Real Estate Trust.
 He was Chairman of Warren Bank from 1990 to 2003.
 He has also held senior management positions with other financial organizations, including Pioneer Group, Inc., First Winthrop Corporation and Winthrop Financial Associates, and Cabot, Cabot and Forbes.
-He serves as a director of First Ipswich Bank and as a director of Good Bulk Ltd. Mr. Kasnet previously served as a director of Tenon Ltd. He is also a trustee of the Governor's Academy, a private coed boarding high school in Byfield, Massachusetts.
-He formerly served as director of Republic Engineered Products and FTD, Inc. Mr. Kasnet received a B.A. from the University of Pennsylvania.
+He serves as a director of First Ipswich Bank and as a director of Good Bulk Ltd. Mr. Kasnet previously served as a director and Chairman of Rubicon Ltd. (NZX: RBC) and as a director and Chairman on Tenon Ltd. He is also a trustee of the Governor's Academy, a private coed boarding high school in Byfield, Massachusetts.
+He formerly served as a director of Republic Engineered Products and FTD, Inc. Mr. Kasnet received a B.A. from the University of Pennsylvania.
 Mr. Kasnet was originally appointed as a director pursuant to contractual rights of Pine River Capital Management, L.P., or Pine River, granted in the merger agreement with Capitol.
 We believe Mr. Kasnet is qualified to serve as a director based on his audit committee experience and his experience as a director of public companies.